llaske/sugarizer/docs/tutorial_step2.md

 		</g>
 	</svg>

-Once done, create a directory `icons/` inside your activity and place the resulting file in `icons/pawn-icon.svg`.
-To update the activity icon, replace also the content of `activity/activity-icon.svg` by the content of this new file.
+To update the activity icon, replace also the content of `activity/activity-icon.svg` by the content of the `pawn-icon.svg` file.

 Let's run again our activity.
 We have now a beautiful pawn icon.